decretist/Dissertation/Chapter3/chapter3.markdown

 the classical period, his complete absence from the kinds of academic genealogies and origin stories that Odofredus (†1265) handed down to his own Roman law students is striking indeed.[6]
-Three twelfth-century canonist have, however, with varying degrees of plausibility, been identified as having been students of Gratian: Paucapalea (fl.
+Three twelfth-century canonists have, however, with varying degrees of plausibility, been identified as having been students of Gratian: Paucapalea (fl.
 1140s), Simon of Bisignano (fl.
-1174--1179), and Omnebene (d.
+1174--1179), and Omnibonus or Omnebene of Verona (d.
 1185).

 <!--